 They proved that a higher rank graph containing a generalized cycle cannot have an AF $C^*$-algebra, and that if a higher rank graph contains a generalized cycle with an entrance then its $C^*$-algebra is infinite.
 However it is not true that absence of generalized cycles implies that the $C^*$-algebra is AF (\cite{mitscherthesis}, and Example \ref{Ian's first example} below).
 Moreover, they present an example of a rank two graph whose $C^*$-algebra seems in every way to be AF (even UHF), but were unable to prove this.
 Similar difficulties occur in other examples (\cite[Subsection 6.1]{evanssims}).
 Evans and Sims point out that if their example is AF it would give an example of a non principal groupoid whose $C^*$-algebra is AF.
+(See \cite[Definition III.1.1]{ren} for the definition of AF groupoid, and the proof that AF groupoids are principal.)
 Moreover this would present an explicit Cartan subalgebra that is not conjugate to the canonical diagonal subalgebra.